Hosanna13/Portfolio-Project-SW2-/doc/01-component-brainstorming/01-component-brainstorming.md

       - Maybe, like transformation class might need some.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - Yes for different filter types, like SPEIA, GRAYSCALE, INVERT, BLUR
+      - Yes, we would define an enum called TransformType to represent transformations like SCALE, ROTATE, TRANSLATE, and OPACITY.
+FilterType would also be an enum for filter options like GRAYSCALE, SEPIA, and BLUR.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - yes for example blendWidth can modifty the image by adjusting pixel values using setImage.
+      - Yes.
+For example, blendWith uses other.getImage() and modifies this image before calling setImage. adjustBrightness and addFilter also compute updates and apply them via setImage.

 - Component Design #2: KeyframeAnimation
   - **Description**: